fire1ce/3os.org/docs/infrastructure/synology/ssh-with-rsa-key.md

 echo <public-key-sting> >> ~/.ssh/authorized_keys
 ```

-You can do it automatically by using the following command from a clinet with the ssh key you want to add:
+You can do it automatically by using the following command from a client with the ssh key you want to add:

 ```shell
 ssh-copy-id -i ~/.ssh/id_rsa <user@ip-address>